Skip to content

 Are these trivia questions free to play?

 Yes.
 LearnClash is free to play with no ads in any tier.
 The full question library across all 34 topics is available at no cost.
-Premium at $7.99/month adds unlimited rerolls and custom topic generation, but every topic on this page is playable for free.
+Premium at $7.99/month adds bonus rerolls and custom topic generation, but every topic on this page is playable for free.

 Can trivia improve memory in adults?